Advice for sole traders and company directors in Northern Ireland struggling with business cash flow problems

-Whether you’ve set up in business as a sole trader or a company director, retaining control of your cash flow is crucial to success.
-Lack of cash is one of the main causes of business failure, even for those profitable in the past.
+Whether you’ve set up as a sole trader or are operating as a limited company, ensuring a healthy cash flow is crucial to the long-term success of your business.
+Lack of cash is one of the main causes of business failure, even for those companies which have been profitable in the past.

-When insolvency threatens it is vital you know your options to ensure you make the best choice for both yourself and your company.
+When insolvency threatens, it is vital you know your options available to companies in Northern Ireland to ensure you make the best choice for both yourself and your business.

 In the majority of cases, company directors will benefit from limited liability in the event of the company’s insolvency, meaning they will not be held responsible for paying the debts of the business.
 This is because, legally, a company is seen as a separate entity from its director(s).